-Rachel, was compelled to act after the suicide of her own boy – followed by ten young people in Barry taking their own lives within the couple of years that followed.
+Support worker Rachel, was compelled to act after the loss of her own boy – followed by ten young people in Barry taking their own lives within the couple of years that followed.

 Rachel had originally intended to register Gobaith (Barri) as a Charity and run the Centre herself.
 But following a battle with breast cancer has now joined forces with CUBE, whilst still fundraising, and working behind the scenes.

 CUBE are a Community Interest Company (CIC), run by Tammi Owen, who are now calling on Barrians for our help.

 A community interest company (or CIC) is a special form of non-charitable limited company, which exists primarily to benefit a community or with a view to pursuing a social purpose, rather than to make a profit for shareholders.

 Tammi said: “I want to set up a Hub where people and families are able to access support and help under one roof.
 It will also provide activities , meeting places and a place just to sit and have a coffee and a chat.”

 The Centre is for the community, and run by the community. it is aiming to be open late in the evening and weekends to help people who work, or are in school.

 The original Gobaith (Barri) Suicide Support strand, which is still very much-needed, will, of course, be very much part of this.